Selective electroreduction of dinitrogen to ammonia on a molecular iron phthalocyanine/O-MWCNT catalyst under ambient conditions†

-Effective catalysts with sufficient activity and selectivity are essential for NRR.
-Plenty fruitful NRR electrocatalysts have been investigated with regard to NH3 production under ambient condition in recnt years.
-However, well-defined and modifiable molecular catalysts have rarely been reported for NRR to date.
-Here, molecular FePc was grafted on O-MWCNT surface as NRR electrocatalyst to improve its recyclability.
-This catalyst displayed high electrocatalytic ability and selectivity, giving a large NH3 yield of 36 μg h−1 mg−1cat., a FE of 9.73% and a TON of 12.56 after 2 h electrocatalytic reaction in an acidic electrolyte, superior to most of reported materials.
-DFT calculations indicated that the NRR preferentially proceed along the alternating pathway, the activation of N2 to produce N2H* is the rate-limiting step with a ΔG value of 1.79 eV.
-Conclusively, we reports FePc/O-MWCNT as a low-cost, high-efficiency NRR catalyst that also offers a valuable reference for molecular electrocatalyst research in electrochemical nitrogen reduction.
+Effective catalysts with sufficient activity and selectivity are essential for the nitrogen reduction reaction (NRR).
+Many fruitful NRR electrocatalysts have been investigated with regard to NH3 production under ambient conditions in recent years.
+However, well-defined and modifiable molecular catalysts have rarely been reported for the NRR to date.
+Here, molecular FePc was grafted on an O-MWCNT surface as a NRR electrocatalyst to improve its recyclability.
+This catalyst displayed high electrocatalytic ability and selectivity, giving a large NH3 yield of 36 μg h−1 mg−1 cat., a FE of 9.73% and a turnover number (TON) of 12.56 after 2 h of electrocatalytic reaction in an acidic electrolyte, superior to most of the reported materials.
+DFT calculations indicated that the NRR preferentially proceeded along the alternate pathway, the activation of N2 to produce N2H* is the rate-limiting step with a ΔG value of 1.79 eV.
+Conclusively, we report FePc/O-MWCNT as a low-cost, high-efficiency NRR catalyst that also offers a valuable reference for molecular electrocatalyst research in electrochemical nitrogen reduction.